 Dorset is not only known for its beautiful never-ending rolling hills of countryside, it’s also known for being home to the famous Jurassic Coast.
 Here are some of our favourite beaches within short driving distance of Symondsbury:

 Eype beach resides in Eype Village, home to our seaside holiday property, Seaspray.
 The shingle shelving beach stretches from below the towering peak of Thorncombe Beacon, to the rocky edge of the popular seaside destination West Bay.
-Eype beach is less well known compared to its neighbouring beaches and is popular amongst visitors who prefer a secluded and peaceful day by the sea.
-It’s also popular amongst dog owners, as this beach is dog friendly all year round!
-Follow narrow country lanes and winding coastal footpaths to this beautiful spot to enjoy.
+Eype beach is less well known compared to its neighbouring beaches and is popular amongst locals who prefer a secluded and peaceful day by the sea.
+The beach is dog friendly all year round!
 There is also parking available near to the beach.

 Hive Beach sits next to the stretch of West Bay’s East beach, just below the village of Burton Bradstock.
 The beach is surrounded by countryside walks and home to popular eating spot, Hive Beach Cafe.
 This beach offers beautiful views across Chesil Beach and all the way down to East Devon.
 There is a large car park available for visitors right next to the beach.

 Lyme Regis is a seaside town located in Lyme Bay, home to renowned fossil hunter Mary Anning, and recently the filming location for the new film ‘Ammonite’ starring Kate Winslet.
 The beach in the iconic town is safe and sandy between the boat filled harbour and esplanade.
 A trip to Lyme Regis wouldn’t be complete without walking along the Cobb with a cone of chips and an adventure around the unique towns steep and winding streets of shops, restaurants and cafes.
 There’s lots of parking available in multiple spots in the town.